raspberrypilearning/remote-control-buggy/en/step_3.md

 To remotely control your buggy, here's what you will need to do:

+- Open up Python 3 IDLE, and create a new file.
 - Import the `bluedot` and `gpiozero` modules, and create `Robot` and `BlueDot` objects.
   ```python
   from bluedot import BlueDot